What Are the Job Duties of a Sheriff?

 - Executing warrants

 The sheriff is also responsible for managerial and clerical office duties, which may include filling out paperwork on warrants and complaints, reviewing patrol logs, overseeing hiring and training of deputies, managing the county jail, and writing and distributing the budget.
 The sheriff also may be responsible for, or at least take part in, public forums on policing matters, as well as community outreach programs.

 |Required Education||High school diploma or equivalent|

-Sheriffs are employed by counties, and their departments tend to be small, often with less than 50 employees.
-Sheriff's deputies need to be physically fit and should possess a desire to help people.
-While a college degree is not always required, many sheriff deputies have an associate or bachelor's degree.
-Since the county sheriff typically serves in an elected position, candidates usually have several years of experience and familiarity within the county.
+Sheriffs are employed by counties, and their departments tend to be small, often with fewer than 50 employees.
+To become a sheriff, one should possess a desire to help people and engage with their community.
+While a college degree is not always required, many sheriffs have an associate's or bachelor's degree in criminal justice or a related field.
+Sheriffs benefit from having prior experience supervising staff, writing budgets, and managing all types of paperwork.
+Since the county sheriff typically serves in an elected position, candidates usually have several years of experience serving in some capacity in the community, as well as familiarity with the county.

 According to the U.S. Bureau of Labor Statistics (BLS), the median salary earned by a police or sheriff's patrol officer was $61,380 a year as of May 2018.
 However, pay can vary greatly in this field, with the lowest-paid 10% earning below $35,750 or less a year and the highest-paid 10% earning $101,620 or above annually.
 A major factor affecting salary is the size, as well as the budget, of the county for which a sheriff is working.